Crypss22/AzureSIEM/README.md

 <br />
 <p align="center">
    <img src="https://i.postimg.cc/G20G3zsc/attacks.png" height="80%" width="80%" alt="world map"/> <br />
-<b> Almost instantly an abundance of brute-force attempts were received.
-Leveraging visualizations to portray attacks by magnitude is crucial and can provide a clear understanding of the threat landscape, trends, and patterns.
-It is a valuable tool and certainly helps with decisions moving forward.<b>  <br/>
+<b> Almost instantly, an abundance of brute-force attempts were received.
+Leveraging visualizations to portray attacks by magnitude was crucial, and it provided a clear understanding of the threat landscape, trends, and patterns.
    </p>
-   <p></p>
+   <p>This project proved to be challenging as I faced multiple roadblocks throughout.
+Providing ChatGPT 3 with a prompt in which it would create a functional powershell script and query was definitely one of them.
+Ultimately SIEMs continue to provide the ability to analyze data and can certainly assist in decision-making moving forward.    </p>